gretarsson/RAMPER/README.md

 The primary functions createUncModel() and solveUncModel() are found in /Funcs alongside the module uncUtils.py.
 All other scripts and functions as described in the thesis are found in /Expr.
-The ecYeast8 GEM was described in the thesis is found in /GEMs.
+The ecYeast8 GEM as described in the thesis is found in /GEMs.